rancherfederal/carbide-docs/docs/registry-docs/downloading-images.md

 rm -rf $DEST_DIRECTORY
 ```

-See [Validate Images in the Airgap](validating-airgap-images.md) and [Loading Local Images to Registry](loading-images.md) for information on validating the images and loading the images into your airgapped registry.
+See [Loading Local Images to Registry](loading-images.md) for information on loading the images into your airgapped registry.